MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/install-adaptive-card-previewer.md

 1. Enter **Adaptive Card Previewer** in the search box.
    Adaptive Card Previewer appears in the search result.
-1. Select **Adaptive Card Previewer**, and then from the Adaptive Card Previewer extension page that appears in the right pane, select  **Install**.
+1. Select **Adaptive Card Previewer**, and then from the ACP extension page that appears in the right pane, select  **Install**.

-   After successful installation of Adaptive Card Previewer in Visual Studio Code, the Adaptive Card Previewer icon appears in the Visual Studio Code activity bar.
+   After successful installation of ACP in Visual Studio Code, the Adaptive Card Previewer icon appears in the Visual Studio Code activity bar.

 # [Marketplace](#tab/marketplace)